SIMCODES-ISU/SIMCODES-ISU.github.io/docs/_students/Avery_Martin.md

 layout: page
 author: "AveryMartin"
 image:
-  thumbnail: /students/images/IMG_7276 3.jpg
+  thumbnail: /students/images/Avery.jpg
-  path: /students/images/IMG_0079.AVIF
+  path: /students/images/Avery_Banner.AVIF
 ---

-# About me
+# About Me

 Hi!
 My name is Avery Martin, and I'm a first year Biochemistry student at Southern Illinois University Carbondale.
 After graduating, I want to pursue an MD/PhD program and become a physician scientist.
 I'm very excited to dive into the SIMCODES program!